upb-lea/gym-electric-motor/docs/JOSS/paper.md

 ---
-title: 'gym-electric-motor (GEM): A Python toolbox for the simulation of electric motors'
+title: 'gym-electric-motor (GEM): A Python toolbox for the simulation of electric drive systems'
 tags:
   - Python
   - electric drive control